burghardt/easy-wg-quick/README.md

 for various operating systems is available at [wireguard.com/install].

 Peers also requires Wireguard installed.
 [Android] and [iOS] are supported.
+[OpenWRT clients] are supported with [UCI] configuration fragments.

 ### Installing